-Assessing Cardiovascular Status in Patients being Treated with Stimulant Medications Assessing Cardiovascular Status in Patients being Treated with Stimulant Medications.
+Assessing Cardiovascular Status in Patients being Treated with Stimulant Medications

 Children, adolescents, or adults who are being considered for treatment with stimulant medications should have a careful history (including assessment for a family history of sudden death or ventricular arrhythmia) and physical exam to assess for the presence of cardiac disease, and should receive further cardiac evaluation if findings suggest such disease (e.g., electrocardiogram and echocardiogram).
 Patients who develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease during stimulant treatment should undergo a prompt cardiac evaluation.

-Psychiatric Adverse Events
+Psychiatric Adverse Events Pre-Existing Psychosis

-Pre-Existing Psychosis

-on of stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorde
+Administration of stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder.